Best Places to Live in Iceland

 Hafnarfjörður

-If you are looking for a more interesting and eventful place to live in, Hafnarfjörður is one of the best places to live in Iceland.
+If you are looking for a more interesting and eventful place to live, Hafnarfjörður is one of the best places to live in Iceland.
 And let’s not forget to mention that the town is the hub of Viking culture – how awesome is that?

 Seyðisfjörður